jakobzhao/geog4572/labs/lab02/readme.md

 ### 2.12 Working with Libraries

 Unless you want to become a JavaScript master, most often, you will be working with a library that is already written.
 A library is a collection of pre-written JavaScript with allows for easier development of JavaScript based applications.
 Libraries are packages of code that when loaded into your document allow access to the objects of that code.
-In this class, we are primarily going to be using three JavaScript libraries: `jQuery`, `Leaflet`, and `D3`.
+In this class, we are primarily going to be using three JavaScript libraries: `
+`, `Leaflet`, and `D3`.

 What are these used for?